msarmento1/DisysBot-Slave/README.md

 - [Protocol](https://github.com/comnetunb/DisysBot-Protocol)

 ## Introduction
 Save application on a distributed system managed by [Master](https://github.com/comnetunb/DisysBot-Master)).
-This is a lightweight  service where its main purpose is to process tasks sent by dispatcher.
+This is a lightweight  service where its main purpose is to process tasks sent by master.

 ## Getting started